 Costume fee is the amount due for the costume worn in the annual recital held in May.
 (We do not charge admission to the recital.)
 The costume fee includes a ready-made costume and headpiece you keep.
-This payment needs to be paid in full no later than November 30, 2019.
+This payment, along with the Participation Fee, needs to be paid in full no later than November 1, 2021.
 Please plan ahead.
 It may be paid anytime up until due date in full or partial payment.
 Please make a separate check for this payment. *The amount paid corresponds with the student’s ballet level.
 Note that the jazz and jazz/tap are a separate costume fee, in addition to the ballet costume fee.

 Dress code will be strictly enforced.
-Black leotard with no skirt, ballet pink ballet tights, and pink ballet slippers.
+Black leotard, ballet pink ballet tights, pink ballet slippers, and skirt as required by level for students en pointe only.
 All supplies need to be purchased at Pat’s Dancewear, 105 South Main in Bountiful.
 During colder months a tight black ballet sweater may be worn.
 No sweatshirts, turtlenecks, t-shirts, or camisoles are allowed.
 Underwear are not to be worn under tights- proper ballet tights are made with a cotton gusset.
 Please make sure your student has a bag to carry shoes back and forth and to store outer clothes in while in class.
 No dance shoes are to be worn outside, ever.
 Read more detail about the Dress Code Requirements here.